CharlesStockman/scripts_for_installing_funtoo/README.md

 The script are bhttps://github.com/CharlesStockman/installing_funtooe created for the following envisioned use cases.

 * For the creation of virtual mahcine
   * When I started in Linux, I always tried different window managers, a virtual machine would be an easier way study window managers again without using a primary harddrive and https://github.com/CharlesStockman/scripts_for_installing_funtoo would provide an easy way to setup an environment.
-The combination allows the avoidance of putting extra libraries on the system that I would never use or may not want after testing.
+Your main harddrive will never have temporary files or packages that you forgot to remove from trying a new window manager.
   * To simulate a distributed environment where I have more than one machine.
 An example use case could be microservice projects.
   * Speculation, When doing a source based upgrade a virtual machine could be created to compile the code then install the code on the current physical hardware.
-The advantage would you have full access to your host machine.
+The advantage would you have full access to your host machine while the code is compiling.

 ## How to Install